All Episodes

 You have the lowest level of unemployment in the history of our country.

-What how does somebody fight that, right?
+How does somebody fight that, right?

-How does somebody fight?
+How does somebody fight that?

-All right, that was the president last night in Pennsylvania, another of his rallies, in this case Joe Barletta, who is running for the U.S. Senate in that state, which is a seat that could be won 95 days now from the most important midterms in our lifetime.
+In this case, Joe Barletta, who is running for the U.S. Senate in that state, which is a seat that could be won 95 days now from the most important midterms in our lifetime.

 Let's start with you, John McLaughlin.

-It seems that well the president is surging.
+It seems that, well, the president is surging.

 The economic news has been great for the country.